 We give a ton of information for free (including the blog post you're currently reading).

 Here's the thing, though: free information always comes at a price.

 People spend so much time digging for free information and putting the pieces together to learn that they lose track of the clock.

-Relying solely on free information, it could take you three months, six months or even an entire year to figure out something you could have gotten out of a book or course in one week.
+Relying solely on accessible information, it could take three months, six months or even an entire year to figure out something you could have gotten out of a book or course in one week.

 That's the big question:

 At what point does the cost outweigh the price?